They have 45 days to disclose it. I read every filing the moment it lands, and I show you what happened to the stock after — wins and losses both.

 Members of Congress are required by law to disclose their trades.
 Most use nearly all the time the law allows.
-Every Friday, Norm reads the week’s filings into the record — who traded, which committee they sit on, how long they waited, and what the stock did after.
-He is not making an accusation.
-He is reading a public document out loud.
+Every Friday, I read the week’s filings into the record — who traded, which committee they sit on, how long they waited, and what the stock did after.
+I am not making an accusation.
+I am reading a public document out loud.
 Slowly.

 “Some members use forty-four of the forty-five days.
 I am not saying anything about the number forty-four.
 I am simply noting that it is one less than forty-five.”— Norm